sanxing-chen/Academic-Web/docs/index.md

 I was lucky to be exposed to a few NLP research studies early at college.
 For instance, I have been working on domain adaptation for machine translation with Prof. [Xiaohui Ji](https://www.researchgate.net/scientific-contributions/69798625_Xiaohui_Ji).
-And I spent nearly one year to intern twice at the Microsoft Research Asia with the BotSys team (part of the BDM group or the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entitiy recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).
+And I spent nearly one year to intern twice at the Microsoft Research Asia with the BotSys team (part of the BDM group or the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entity recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).

 ## News  :tada: